openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md

 public func getNextObject(): T
 ```

-**Function:** Retrieves the next file asset in the file search result.
+**Description:** Retrieves the next file asset in the file retrieval result set.

+Before calling this method, you must use [isAfterLast()](#func-isafterlast) to check whether the current position is the last row.

 **System Capability:** SystemCapability.FileManagement.PhotoAccessHelper.Core